 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

 Draco Malfoy.
 He gets better, but not before being completely broken.

 Draco's dad Lucius is one too (apparently being a Smug Snake runs in the family).
 He's very smart and has the polish of a Magnificent Bastard, but his arrogance and certainty that he can get away with anything lead to some sloppy mistakes.
 By the end of the series both Malfoys turn out weirdly pathetic after they are forcibly shown that an Evil Overlord does not a good houseguest make.

 Justified by the fact that his making so many horcruxes left him decidedly... unstable.
 The young Tom Riddle is shown to have been a much more smooth and successful schemer, largely because he knew how to keep a cool head and didn't yet look like a monstrous snake-human hybrid.
 At any rate, whenever anyone talks about any version of Voldemort's genius, they're generally referring to his magical genius, which is unquestionable, rather than his tactical genius, which as has been mentioned above is rather lacking.

-James Potter was this as a teenager (while he was cocky and it showed when against archrival Snape, he really didn't show much signs) He grew out of it (even becoming Head Boy of Hogwarts in his final year).
+James Potter was supposedly this as a teenager (while he was cocky and it showed when against archrival Snape, he really didn't show much signs) He grew out of it (even becoming Head Boy of Hogwarts in his final year).

 Artemis Fowl from the book series of the same name is certainly a genius but his snarking is usually outdone by most of the other characters, he is physically weak and most of his plans fail due to him either having a crisis of conscience or due to his own overconfidence and incompetance.
 In short, for a criminal mastermind, this guy is overrated.